hellebore74/lsp-deploy/docs/arch/secrets.rst

 Argo CD allows all service configuration to be checked into Git and deployed from that repository.
 However, many service configurations require some secrets such as random numbers, certificates, or passwords.
 These obviously cannot be committed to a public repository.
-We instead use `Vault`_ to store secrets and then materialize them in Kubernetes using :ref:`vault-secrets-operator`.
+We instead use `Vault`_ to store secrets and then materialize them in Kubernetes using ref:`vault-secrets-operator`.

 .. _Vault: https://www.vaultproject.io/